Living / 6 May, 2021 / Leo Bamford

-Emma Jane seamless nursing bra, Figleaves
+Emma Jane seamless nursing bra, JoJo Maman Bebe

 Lace trim maternity and nursing bra, JoJo Maman Bebe

+Don’t forget to pack nighties in your hospital bag, they’re essential if you’re having a C-section.
 I took a couple of pairs of each.
 I love the feel of the jersey pyjamas from Eberjey.
 Seraphine and ASOS also have a great selection that is good for nursing.

 Jersey pyjama set, Eberjey

-The floor is pretty grim and I didn’t step out of bed without these luscious socks from The White Company and a pair of slippers.
+Hospital floors can sometimes be a bit grim, and I didn’t step out of bed without these luscious socks from The White Company and a pair of slippers.